Kenya national under-17 football team

-The Kenya national under-17 football team represents Kenya in football at age of U-17 level and is controlled by the Football Kenya Federation.
-The team competes in the African U-17 Championship, held every two years.
+The Kenya national under-17 football team, nicknamed the Harambee Stars, represents Kenya in international youth football competitions.
+Its primary role is the development of players in preparation for the senior national team.
+The team competes in a variety of competitions, including the biennial FIFA U-17 World Cup and the U-17 Africa Cup of Nations, which is the top competitions for this age group.

 Team image

 Nicknames

 The Kenya national under-17 football team has been known or nicknamed as Harambee Stars.

 Home stadium

 The team play its home matches on the Nairobi City Stadium and others stadiums.